basp-group/Faceted-HyperSARA/README.md

 git submodule update --remote --merge # fetch and merge latest state of the submodule
 ```

+### Generating a synthetic dataset to test the library

-- to generate the synthetic data cubes used in the spatial and spectral experiments, you will need to download the `S_DDE_MODEL.fits` image file associated with the following paper.
+To generate the synthetic data cubes used in the spatial and spectral experiments, you will need to download the `S_DDE_MODEL.fits` image file associated with the following paper.

 > A. Dabbech, A. Repetti, R. A. Perley, O. M. Smirnov, Y. Wiaux, [Cygnus A jointly calibrated and imaged via non-convex optimization from VLA data](https://doi.org/10.1093/mnras/stab1903), *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, 506(4):4855-4876, Oct.
 2021.